 There are two options when it comes to storing your oranges.

 You can keep them at room temperature in the pantry or kitchen.
-This allows for a juicier fruit but they probably won’t last very long.
+This allows for juicier fruit, but they won’t last very long.

 The next option is to store them in the fridge for a longer shelf-life without the extra juiciness.
 If you have cut open and peeled your oranges, store them in the fridge as well.